BayesianFreaks/scikit-stan/README.md

 ```

 Result object of `skstan` also have prediction methods.
-Result object can be obtained as samples from distribution with a `predict_dist` method, because it is bayesian model.
+Predicted values can be obtained as samples from distribution with a `predict_dist` method, because it is bayesian model.

 ```python
 yp_dist = fit.predict_dist(x)